rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 (See further discussion in the "Unresolved Questions.")

-## Removing the drop-flag; removing memory zeroing
+## Part 3: Removing the drop-flag; removing memory zeroing

 With the above two pieces in place, the remainder is trivial.
 Namely: once static drop semantics is actually implemented, then the compiler